dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

-        Notice also that the energy of the valid solutions, the ground-state energy, is :math:`-1`, not the zero calculated in the :ref:`getting_started_formulation_constraints` chapter's truth table.
+        Notice also that the energy of the valid solutions, the ground-state energy, is :math:`-1`, not the zero calculated in the :ref:`qpu_example_constrained_xnor_formulation` section's truth table.
         This is because of the constant :math:`+1` dropped from the objective function, :math:`E(a,b,c) = 2ab + 2ac + 2bc - a - b - c + 1`.

-.. todo:: fix transition
+The next section shows how you submit a problem to a |dwave_short| quantum computer.

 Submitting
 ==========

-This section shows how you submit a problem to a |dwave_short| quantum computer.
-It uses |dwave_short|'s open-source
+This section uses |dwave_short|'s open-source :ref:`Ocean SDK <index_ocean_sdk>`
-`Ocean SDK <https://github.com/dwavesystems/dwave-ocean-sdk>`_ to submit the exactly-one-true problem formulated in the previous chapters.
+to submit the exactly-one-true problem formulated in the previous subsections.

 Before you can submit a problem to |dwave_short| solvers, you must have an account and an API token; visit the